 Gender balance targets for "large" NVs and BVs

 The bill's second measure to improve gender diversity at Dutch companies is the requirement to set appropriate and ambitious gender balance targets for the management board, supervisory board and senior management levels.
-For companies with a one-tier board, these targets have to be set for the board as a whole.

 Scope and key issues